sophieKaelin/Movie-Town/README.md

 #### Target/MVP Features

 -   `User login/registration` : This feature is vital, because it will allow users to interact with the website.
 There will be no unauthorised view of the website.
--   `Marking shows as "Watched"` : A user should be able to mark shows as “watched” or “want-to-watch”, and then review the lists of shows and their ratings.
+-   `Marking movies as "Watched"` : A user should be able to mark movies as “watched” or “want-to-watch”, and then review the lists of movies and their ratings.
--   `View which shows they have watched` : A user should be able to review the list of shows they have watched and their ratings.
+-   `View which movies they have watched` : A user should be able to review the list of shows they have watched and their ratings.
--   `Add details to shows` : A user should be able to rate a movie (out of 5 starts), leave a review of what they thought, and record the date they watched it.
+-   `Add details to movies` : A user should be able to rate a movie (out of 5 starts), leave a review of what they thought, and record the date they watched it.
 -   `Follow friends accounts` : Following another account should allow a user to view all of their friends watchlists and reviews
 -   `Liking reviews` : Users can like their friends reviews
 -   `Searching` : A user can search for movies to read simple data (plot, year, name etc...)